-- Encouragement for more people to go walking and cyclying.
+Encouragement for more people to go walking and cycling.
 Tamaki Drive is Auckland’s busiest route for cycling, averaging over 1,500 cycle trips every day.
 We expect these numbers to increase with the completion of this project.

 This project has a total budget of $14.4 million.